-This consultation contains two proposals from external organisations for a compliance fee methodology and administrator for 2018.
-Comments are invited on whether the Secretary of State should set a compliance fee for 2018 and if so the extent to which each of the proposals meet the published evaluation criteria.
+This consultation contains one proposal from an external organisation for a compliance fee methodology and administrator for 2024.
+Comments are invited on whether the Secretary of State should set a compliance fee for 2024 and if so the extent to which each of the proposals meet the published evaluation criteria.